What is the efficiency of an air conditioner and how can one calculate how efficient an air conditioner is?

 Step 2

 Find the number of watts used per hour for your air conditioner.
-This value can be also found either on the air conditioner itself or in the owner’s manual that accompanied the air conditioner.
+This value can be also found either on the air conditioner itself or in the owner’s manual that accompanies the air conditioner.

 Step 3